What is the difference between a used SharePoint Server licence and the purchase of a new licence?

 Buy used licences for SharePoint Server

 At Soft & Cloud, companies can buy used licences for Microsoft products legally and particularly cost-effectively, thereby significantly reducing their IT costs.
 We offer you both the respective Microsoft SharePoint Server licence, with which the server instance is licensed, as well as the access licences (CALs).
-These so-called Client Access Licences are required for each user (User CAL) or each device (Device CAL) that accesses the SharePoint server and uses its services.
+These so-called Client Access Licences are required for every user (User CAL) or every device (Device CAL) that accesses the SharePoint server and uses its services.

 In addition to the current version of SharePoint (SharePoint Server 2019), you can also buy licences for older software versions from us at a reasonable price.
 If you need a used licence for SharePoint Server 2016, for example, simply contact our Soft & Cloud licence consultants.
 Because even if we don't currently have a SharePoint Server 2016 licence listed in our webshop, we can usually procure the required used licence for you within a short time on request.

-Microsoft offers two different models for using and licensing SharePoint: SharePoint Server as an on-premise installation and as a SaaS application in the Microsoft cloud:
+Microsoft offers two different models for using and licensing SharePoint: SharePoint Server as an on-premise installation and as a SaaS application in the Microsoft cloud.

 SharePoint Server - On-Premise

-On-premise means ‘in your own environment’ and means that the software is installed and operated in the company on its own server hardware.
+On-premise means "in your own environment" and means that the software is installed and operated in the company on its own server hardware.
 Companies must provide and operate the necessary hardware and licence the software.
 On-premise installations offer several advantages compared to using the application in the Microsoft cloud: The local installation makes it possible to comply with internal company security guidelines and retain full control over your own data.
 This is particularly relevant for companies that have to (or want to) fulfil stricter data protection requirements or require special protection for their sensitive data.

-In addition, on-premise installations do not incur any running costs, so companies retain cost control and can plan and budget investments precisely.
+In addition, on-premise installations do not incur any ongoing costs, so companies retain cost control and can plan and budget investments precisely.
 This is because the use of cloud-based software incurs monthly costs, and Microsoft also adjusts the prices of its subscription models at regular intervals.
-On the other hand, server and access licences only need to be purchased once for installations on your own hardware in order to be able to operate and use the software permanently without any further costs.
+On the other hand, server and access licences only need to be purchased once for installations on your own hardware in order to be able to operate and use the software permanently without further costs.

 On the other hand, using software such as Microsoft SharePoint Server on your own hardware not only requires investment in IT hardware and infrastructure: with local installations, companies are responsible for installing updates and patches themselves and must also organise backups of their data themselves.